 This is because your body works as a whole.

-Foam Roller Exercise For Upper Back and Thoracic Spine
+For Your Upper Back & Thoracic Spine

-The upper back, shoulders and thoracic spine are all areas of the body that are prone to developing muscle knots and pain.
+The upper back, shoulders, and thoracic spine are all areas of the body that are prone to developing muscle knots and pain.

-So keeping your upper back rolled out and loose will help you to release this stress, maintain a healthy posture and keep your lower back happy.
+So keeping your upper back rolled out and loose will help you to release this stress, maintain a healthy posture, and keep your lower back happy.

-Foam Roller Exercise For The Glutes and Piriformis Muscle
+For Your Glutes & Piriformis Muscle

-Unfortunately tight buttocks go hand in hand with lower back pain.
+Unfortunately, tight buttocks go hand in hand with lower back pain.